 Minor Ailment Assessments

-A minor ailment is a less serious medical condition that does not require lab or blood tests.
+A minor ailment is a medical condition that does not require lab or blood tests.
 Examples include cold sores, mild eczema, oral thrush, heartburn, hay fever, skin rash, fungal skin infections and yeast infections.
+Listen here

 - Allergic Rhinitis (hay fever)